This Coconut Curry Lentil Soup is a quick to make, one pot recipe. It’s a creamy, spicy, tasty and nutritious “comfort food” meal that you’ll love.

 When I’m looking for comfort food, and that’s often, this soup really fills the bill!
 Red Lentils perform their quick cooking magic because they’re already hulled and split.
 They add a delicious creamy consistency to soups and stews.

-Quick and easy, this recipe packs A LOT of flavor and it’s ready to eat in under 45 minutes from preps to cooking.
+Quick and easy, this recipe packs A LOT of flavor and it’s ready to eat in 40 minutes or less from preps to cooking.
 Our family loves this recipe and it’s become our absolute favorite red lentil soup!
 It’s simple, flavorful, warming and nutritious and you can make it in just one pot.
 Now how easy is that?

 Red lentils are not only quick cooking, they’re high in fiber, protein and minerals like potassium, folate, iron, phosphorus and magnesium.
 They break down and don’t stay whole like other beans and legumes when they cook.